OPS-E2E-PPE/VBA-Docs/api/Excel.WorksheetFunction.Transpose.md

 keywords: vbaxl10.chm137117
 f1_keywords:
 - vbaxl10.chm137117
-ms.prod: excel
 api_name:
 - Excel.WorksheetFunction.Transpose
 ms.assetid: 327aaf19-c226-5251-9bec-eadc4546d53a
-ms.date: 06/08/2017
+ms.date: 05/25/2019
-localization_priority: Priority
+ms.localizationpriority: medium
 ---

 # WorksheetFunction.Transpose method (Excel)

-Returns a vertical range of cells as a horizontal range, or vice versa.
-TRANSPOSE must be entered as an array formula in a range that has the same number of rows and columns, respectively, as an array has columns and rows.
-Use TRANSPOSE to shift the vertical and horizontal orientation of an array on a worksheet.
+Returns a vertical range of cells as a horizontal range, or vice versa. **Transpose** must be entered as an array formula in a range that has the same number of rows and columns, respectively, as an array has columns and rows.
+Use **Transpose** to shift the vertical and horizontal orientation of an array on a worksheet.

 ## Syntax

-_expression_. `Transpose`( `_Arg1_` )
+_expression_.**Transpose** (_Arg1_)

-_expression_ A variable that represents a [WorksheetFunction](./Excel.WorksheetFunction.md) object.
+_expression_ A variable that represents a **[WorksheetFunction](Excel.WorksheetFunction.md)** object.

 ## Parameters

 |Name|Required/Optional|Data type|Description|
 |:-----|:-----|:-----|:-----|